cliffordx/legalbai/pages/RPC_Annotated___Book_1.md

 					- Whenever an accused has undergone preventive imprisonment for a period equal to the possible maximum imprisonment of the offense charged to which he may be sentenced and his case is not yet terminated, he shall be released immediately without prejudice to the continuation of the trial thereof or the proceeding on appeal, if the same is under review.
 					- Computation of preventive imprisonment for purposes of immediate release under this paragraph shall be the actual period of detention with good conduct time allowance: *Provided, however,* That if the accused is absent without justifiable cause at any stage of the trial, the court may *motu proprio* order the rearrest of the accused: *Provided, finally,* That recidivists, habitual delinquents, escapees and persons charged with heinous crimes are excluded from the coverage of this Act.
 					- In case the maximum penalty to which the accused may be sentenced is *destierro*, he shall be released after thirty (30) days of preventive *imprisonment*. ^{(As amended by R.A.
 No. 10592, May 29, 2013).}
-		- ### SECTION TWO - Effects of the Penalties According to Their Respective Nature
+		- #### SECTION TWO - Effects of the Penalties According to Their Respective Nature collapsed:: true
 			- **ARTICLE 30.** *Effects of the Penalties of Perpetual or Temporary Absolute Disqualification.* id:: 64bd037a-900a-4968-8e25-d406a3366d54 collapsed:: true